CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 - $\nabla$ is the covariant derivative — it describes how a direction changes as you move along the manifold.
 - $[X,Y]$ is the Lie bracket, which measures the difference between moving first in direction $X$ and then $Y$, versus first in $Y$ and then $X$.

 **Meaning:** You do not need to compute this.
-In simple terms, curvature measures how much the landscape bends.
+In simple terms, curvature measures how much small changes in position can cause large shifts in direction or interpretation.
 High curvature means small changes in position can cause large shifts in direction or interpretation.
 Low curvature means movement is smoother and more predictable.

 ### **4.6 Coherence**